 All statistical analyses will be performed using SAS (SAS Institute, Inc. Cary, NC, USA) version 9.4 or higher.
 Baseline demographic and clinical data will be summarized by intervention arm.
 Descriptive statistics will include mean, standard deviation, median, 25th and 75th percentiles for continuous variables and frequency and percentage for categorical variables.
 Statistical comparisons will be performed using two-sided tests at 0.05 significance level.
-The primary analyses will not be adjusted for multiplicity of comparisons since each intervention appendix can be justified as a separate experiment, as opposed to a part of a family of related experiments (see Proschan and Waclawiw, 2000).47 Analyses of the secondary endpoints will not be adjusted for multiplicity of comparisons since exploratory.
+The primary analyses will not be adjusted for multiplicity of comparisons since each intervention appendix can be justified as a separate experiment, as opposed to a part of a family of related experiments (see Proschan and Waclawiw, 2000).
+Analyses of the secondary endpoints will not be adjusted for multiplicity of comparisons and the results of these analyses will be considered exploratory.
 Additional details regarding statistical analyses will be provided in the SAP which will be finalized prior to the database lock.